kashmir54/kashmir54.github.io/_flipper/voyagerrf_v2/index.md

 # Bundles and Boards

-If you are interested in getting the board and other accessories, you can [contact me](mailto:kashmir_54@hotmail.com) on my email kashmir_54@hotmail.com and I will get back to you!
+If you are interested in getting the board and other accessories cheaper, you can [contact me](mailto:kashmir_54@hotmail.com) on my email kashmir_54@hotmail.com and I will get back to you!

 <br>